Richard Oswald (merchant): Peace Commissioner

 In 1782, Oswald was selected by Lord Shelburne to open informal negotiations with the Americans, to be held in Paris.
-Because of his prior experience living in America and his knowledge of its geography and trade, he had been consulted frequently by the British Ministry about matters concerning the war.
+Because of his prior experience living in America and his knowledge of its geography and trade, he had been consulted frequently by the North ministry about matters concerning the war.
 Lord Shelburne chose Oswald because he thought his selection would appeal to Benjamin Franklin.
 Oswald shared Franklin's free trade commercial views; he possessed a "philosophic disposition"; and he had previously had a limited correspondence with Franklin.
 Franklin was impressed with Oswald's negotiating skills and described him as a man with an "Air of great Simplicity and Honesty."

 Treaty of Paris

 On 25 July 1782, official negotiations began.
 The preliminary articles were signed by Oswald for Great Britain, and John Adams, Benjamin Franklin, John Jay, and Henry Laurens for the United States on 30 November 1782.

 With almost no alterations, these articles were made into a treaty on 3 September 1783.
 Oswald was criticised in Britain for giving the Americans too much.
-The Duke of Richmond urged the recall of Oswald, charging that he "plead only the Cause of America, not of Britain."
+The Duke of Richmond urged the recall of Oswald and charged that he would "plead only the Cause of America, not of Britain."
 Oswald resigned his cabinet post and returned to his estate of Auchincruive in Ayrshire where he died on 6 November 1784.

 Oswald was related to American soldier and journalist Eleazer Oswald.